 You may also wish to review our article on “Negligent Infliction of Emotional Distress” in California.

-To prove a claim for intentional infliction of emotional distress in California a plaintiff must prove that:
+To prove a claim for intentional infliction of emotional distress in California, you must prove that:

 - The defendant’s conduct was outrageous,